gyao1487/NoSQL-Social-Network-API/README.md

 ![Screenshot](/assets/screenshot.PNG)

-Using the various routes, you can execute the following actions:
-* Create a user account, delete a user account, update user information, search all users, search individual user
-* Add and remove friends
+With this API, developers can implement a wide range of functionalities, including:

+- User Management: Easily create, update, and delete user accounts, and search for individual or all users.
+- Friendship Management: Enable users to add or remove friends, fostering genuine connections.
-* Create a thought (post), delete a thought, search for all thoughts, search for individual thought
+- Thought-Sharing: Allow users to create and delete thoughts, and search for individual or all thoughts.
-* Add and delete reactions to thoughts

-Additionally, the API includes these features:
-* A friend count property for users which display the number of total associated friends
-* A reaction count property for thoughts which display the number of total reactions associated with a specific thought
+- Reaction Expressions: Let users add or remove reactions to thoughts, making the platform more interactive.
+- Friend and Reaction Count: Display friend count for users and reaction count for thoughts to provide valuable insights.

 ## Installation
 💾 This project requires the following already installed to your machine: